Finding Cut-Offs in Leaderless Rendez-Vous Protocols is Easy: Introduction

 This paper is an extended version of the conference paper~\cite{Self-conference} published at FoSSaCS 2021.
 Compared to the conference version, this paper contains full proofs of our results.
 Moreover all the results pertaining to the bounded-loss cut-off problem are new.

 The paper is organized as follows.
 Section \ref{sec:prelim} contains preliminaries; in particular, it defines the cut-off problem for rendez-vous networks and reduces it to the cut-off problem for Petri nets.
-Section \ref{sec:acyclic} gives a polynomial time algorithm for the leaderless cut-off problem for acyclic Petri nets.
-Section \ref{sec:lemmas} introduces the Scaling and Insertion Lemmas, and Section \ref{sec:general} presents the novel polynomial time algorithm for the cut-off problem.
-Section \ref{sec:bounded-loss} presents the polynomial time algorithm for the bounded-loss cut-off problem.
-Sections \ref{sec:symmetric} and \ref{sec:symmetric-leader} present the results for symmetric networks, for the cases with and without leaders, respectively.
+Section \ref{sec:acyclic} gives a polynomial time algorithm for the leaderless cut-off problem for \emph{acyclic} Petri nets.
+Section \ref{sec:lemmas} introduces the Scaling and Insertion Lemmas, and Section \ref{sec:general} presents the novel polynomial time algorithm for the cut-off problem for \emph{general} Petri nets.
+Section \ref{sec:bounded-loss} presents the polynomial time algorithm for the bounded-loss cut-off problem for rendez-vous protocols.
+Sections \ref{sec:symmetric} and \ref{sec:symmetric-leader} present the results for symmetric networks, for the cases without and with a leader, respectively.